tsherwen/geos_chem_yarcc/README.md

 /scratch/USERNAME/Code.v11-01
 ```

 * load environment modules that contain requisite software for GEOS-Chem Classic compilation.
-For an overview of how environment modules function on YARCC, see the [Modules page in the Research and High Performance Computing wiki space].
+For an overview of how environment modules function on YARCC, see the ['Modules' page in the Research and High Performance Computing wiki space](https://wiki.york.ac.uk/display/RHPC/2%29+Modules).
 The following modules must be loaded in the order indicated below:

 ```bash
 module load icc/2013_sp1.3.174